leudz/shipyard/guide/0.7/src/learn-by-example/true-victory.md

 This concludes the example guide.\
 You've encountered the main ways you can interact with entities, components and systems.\
 The following reference guide goes deeper into details and is a good place to come back to once you start your own project.

+---

+You may be wondering where are the floors, the shop,...\
+Your mission, should you choose to accept it is to build the rest of the game.

+Each new floor reached the `Friend`s gain one of these bonus:
+- start size +0.5
+- growth rate +0.05
+- speed +0.1
+- number +3
+- spawn rate +4

+Each floor, new or not, the `Player` chooses between:
+- start size +3.0 (capped at 3)
+- power up duration +10 (capped at 10)
+- power up spawn rate +10 (capped at 10)
+- size on eat +0.5 (capped at 10)
+- defense +0.4 (capped at 5)

+The game alternates between floor and shop.\
+Each floor a total of `(floor_number + 1) * 2` `Friend`s spawn.\
+If the `Player` is able to eat all `Friend`s they move to the next floor.\
+If not, they stay on the same floor but with a visit to the shop.